Start building today!

 Apply mathematical techniques in a manufacturing engineering or related environment

-Defines the skills and knowledge required to apply the concepts of mathematics to engineering situations within the individual's area of engineering expertise.
+This unit of competency defines the skills and knowledge required to apply the concepts of mathematics to engineering situations within the individual's area of engineering expertise.
+It applies to technician level work that requires basic algebraic, trigonometric and statistical knowledge and skill Including arithmetic, algebraic expressions with one independent variable, two-dimensional geometry, trigonometry, linear functions, basic quadratic functions and basic statistical methods.

 Perform engineering activities

-Defines the skills and knowledge required to perform engineering activities at the paraprofessional level and covers the performance of technical aspects of engineering work where outcomes and performance measures are negotiated with appropriate personnel, technical experts and specialists.
+This unit of competency defines the skills and knowledge required to perform engineering activities at the paraprofessional level and covers the performance of technical aspects of engineering work where outcomes and performance measures are negotiated with appropriate personnel, technical experts and specialists in accordance with established engineering principles and practices.
+It applies to technical activities carried out within a range of engineering disciplines.

 Participate in environmentally sustainable work practices